-The term goods shall also include intellectual works18, the term services shall also include all types of intellectual services (e.g. legal, fiscal, technical, labour consultancy, administrative, organisational, various forms of mediation, agency or brokering assignments, etc.), including professional or consultancy appointments.
+The term goods shall also include intellectual works21, the term services shall also include all types of intellectual services (e.g. legal, fiscal, technical, labour consultancy, administrative, organisational, various forms of mediation, agency or brokering assignments, etc.), including professional or consultancy appointments.

-Under Legislative Decree 231/2001, this process could be means for the committing of offences of "Corruption" in its various forms, or of "Illegal inducement to give or promise benefits", or "Trafficking of Illegal Influences"19.
+Under Legislative Decree 231/2001, this process could be means for the committing of offences of "Corruption against the Public Administration" in its various forms, or of "Illegal inducement to give or promise benefits", or "Trafficking of Illegal Influences"22.